-So much chatter these days about “Respect for People,” developing people, worker appreciation, and so on.
+So much chatter these days about “Respect for People,” developing people, learning, worker appreciation, and so on.
 All good stuff, but do people correctly understand the context?
 Yes, perhaps, but only superficially, in my view.
 Mr. Taiichi Ohno was a senior executive of a large corporation — not just an “operations guy” focused on process improvement.
 He had a lot to say about the business of making money which most people don’t think too much about.
-Rather than gloss over this, it is vitally important to understand his view of business, the corporation, money, the marketplace, and people to better contextualize devotees’ understanding of Toyota’s management system, Lean management, “Respect for People,” developing people, and worker appreciation.
+Rather than gloss over this, it is vitally important to understand his view of business, the corporation, money, the marketplace, and people to better contextualize devotees’ understanding of Toyota’s management system, Lean management, “Respect for People,” developing people, learning, and worker appreciation.

 Mr. Ohno’s books contain important information about his views of business and money-making.
 What follows are some key extracts from each these three books followed by my analysis.

 The world has already changed from a time when industry could sell everything it produced…We are now unable to sell our products unless we think ourselves into the very hearts of our customers, each of whom has different concepts and tastes… We discovered that industry has to accept orders from each customer and make products that differ according to individual requirements… Manufacturers and workplaces can no longer base production on… push[ing] their products onto the market (p. xiv)

 Ohno-san is saying that in the automobile industry (and most other industries), markets shifted from sellers’ markets, which favor the company’s interests and thus allows for wasteful production systems such as batch-and-queue, to buyers’ markets which favor customer’s interests and thus requires a different, less wasteful, production system based on market demand (pull).
 Why is this important?
 One of the biggest nightmares a business leader can experience is overproduction.
 Ohno-san said:

 There is no waste in business more terrible than overproduction. (p.
 14)